harv123/docker.github.io/README.md

 ### Specific new features for a project

-Our docs cover many projects which release at different times. **If, and only if, your pull request relates to a currently unreleased feature of a project, base your work on that project's `vnext` branch.** These branches were created by cloning `master` and then importing a project's `master` branch's docs into it
+Our docs cover many projects which is release at different times. **If, and only if, your pull request relates to a currently unreleased feature of a project, base your work on that project's `vnext` branch.** These branches were created by cloning `master` and then importing a project's `master` branch's docs into it